• Skip to primary navigation

 Put the airlock lid on the jar.
 You may need to add water to the lid, depending on the type of lid you have.

 Leave the jar at room temperature to pickle for 3 days (approximately 70°F/21°C.) If your house is a little cooler, snuggle the jar next to a heating pad on the lowest setting.
-After that, put the regular lid on the jar and pop it in the fridge.
+After that, put the regular lid loosely on the jar and pop it in the fridge.

 pickled turnips and beets